gfwyzxj/RoonAutomation/roon_display_control/README.md

 ```

 ## Systemd service (Optional)
+Use the non-daemonized script if you plan to use systemd to run the script.
+Otherwise double-fock will occur.

 To automatically run the script at startup on a Debian-based system, follow these steps:

 Create a systemd service file: